 Wealth Building Vs Income for Taxes

 Wealth building and income are treated differently for tax purposes.
-And each have different categories which affect the rate at which they are taxed.
+Each have different categories and rules which affect the rate at which they are taxed.

 Read my related post Owning a Business Vs. Real Estate.